krenalis/krenalis/doc/src/developers/data-types.md

 # Data Types

-When defining data types and schemas in a connector or in a data warehouse driver, use the functions from the `types` package:
+When defining data types and schemas in a connector, use the functions from the `types` package:

 ```go
 "github.com/meergo/meergo/types"
 ```

-This package provides functions to construct data types to use in connectors and data warehouse drivers.
+This package provides functions to construct data types to use in connectors.
 For example, `types.Boolean()` returns a `Type` value representing the boolean type, and `types.Array(types.Int(32))` returns a `Type` value representing an array of 32-bit signed integers.

 In connectors, data types need to be defined for: